aseprite/api/api/command/SpriteSize.md

 * `lockRatio`: Final sprite aspect ratio is locked when it is `true`.`false` by default.
 * `method`: Resize algorithm method to be used. `"nearest"` by default (Nearest Neighbor), alternatives: `"bilinear"` and `"rotSprite"`.

 Known issue: On the following code, we have a variable `i` pointing to the `cel.image`.
-After the `app.command.SpriteSize` execution, `i` doesn't longer points to original image.
+After the `app.command.SpriteSize` execution, `i` no longer points to the original image.
 Finally, `print(i.width)` will fail.

 ```lua
 local s = Sprite(1, 1)